MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 1. Your default browser will open and inform you that a publishSettings file is being generated and downloaded.
 (Note that if there are multiple Azure subscriptions associated with your account, you may be asked which subscription you wish to download information for.
 If so, **choose the subscription that you used to perform the steps in Exercise 1**.
 This is the one that will be charged for the work you do in the CLI, and the one for which the storage account you created will be visible.)
 If your browser doesn't automatically save the downloaded file, save it and note the location in the file system where it was saved.

+	> Most browsers allow you to specify where a downloaded file is saved.
+Some, such as Microsoft Edge, do not.
+If you're not sure where the publishSettings file was saved and you're running Windows, check the Downloads folder.

     ![Downloading the publishSettings file](images/publishsettings-download.png)

 	_Downloading the publishSettings file_

-1. Next, import the publishSettings file that you just downloaded by executing the following command, replacing *[publishsettings]* (square brackets and all) with the name of and path to the publishSettings file:
+1. Next, import the publishSettings file that you just downloaded by executing the following command, replacing *publishsettings* with the name of and path to the publishSettings file:

     <pre>
-    azure account import [publishsettings]
+    azure account import <i>publishsettings</i>
     </pre>

 	Confirm that the CLI responds with the following output: